Chalker High School

 Chalker High School is a public high school in Southington Township, Trumbull County, Ohio.
 It is the only high school in the Southington Local School District.
-Their mascot is the Wildcats, and compete as a member of the Ohio High School Athletic Association and is a member of the Northeastern Athletic Conference.
-The original Chalker High School Building was closed in 2011 and relocated at 2482 OH-534, Southington, OH 44470.
+Athletic teams are known as the Wildcats and compete in the Ohio High School Athletic Association as a member of the Northeastern Athletic Conference.
+Since 2011, Chalker High School is housed at the Southington K–12 building.
+The original Chalker High School building, built in 1907, still stands adjacent to the district athletic fields.
+It is listed on the National Register of Historic Places as part of the Southington Township School, which includes the adjacent 1907 elementary school and the 1910 Civil War monument between the two buildings.

 History

 Chalker High School is named for Newton Chalker, an attorney who was born in Southington in 1842.
 Chalker created an endowment for the high school when schools in the township agreed to consolidate smaller schools in a central location.
 The town agreed to consolidation, and the original campus was completed in 1907, consisting of the Chalker High School building and a smaller elementary school.
-Newton Chalker agreed to pay for Chalker High school, as long as the townspeople would pay for the elementary school building, which was not nearly as grand, totaling $6000 as compared to the Chalker Building's $20,000.
+Newton Chalker agreed to pay for Chalker High school, as long as the townspeople would pay for the elementary school building, which was not nearly as grand, totaling $6,000 as compared to the Chalker Building's $20,000.
 The high school was constructed in the Neoclassical Revival architectural style, including fluted columns and a pedimented gable.
 The building was listed on the National Register of Historic Places on February 4, 2011.

-Craig Lefkowitz Incident

-In 2021, Craig Lefkowitz, the school's computer teacher and Athletic Director, was arrested and charged with four counts of sexual battery and one count compelling prostitution, after a former student came forward with allegations that Lefkowitz had paid the student for sex multiple times and supplied alcohol, spanning from his freshman-senior year, that last of the incidents taking place 15 years prior to his arrest (circa 2005-2006) Lefkowitz was employed by the school district for 21 years, and was the coach for the 1998 State Championship softball team, as well as the schools head Volleyball coach for junior high and Spirit Club Advisor.
-In November of 2021, Lefkowitz was sentenced to 8 years in prison.
-Lefkowitz had resigned from the school on June 24th and will have to register as a Tier-3 sex offender for the rest of his life.
+The current Chalker High School and the Southington Local Schools 43 acre K–12 campus was built on land donated by Mr. and Mrs. Donaldson, both residents of Southington.
+Classes began in the fall of 2011 in the new building.